cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

 ## Up next

 You have an on-chain game storage area, but it is empty.
-In the next section, you start populating it with the use of a transaction message.
+In the next section, you will start populating it with the use of a transaction message.